What You Need to Know

 – Please leave food and drinks in the waiting area.
 Dispose of your trash properly before entering class.
 Be careful to avoid spills.
 Spills ruin floors and trash attracts bugs.
 Remember that there are other dancers and parents who will be coming after you.
 Be considerate of others!

 Please contact the front desk first if you have a question or a need.
 Usually, the front desk personnel are able to address your concerns in a brief conversation.
 If you need to discuss anything further regarding your child, please arrange a meeting or request a phone call with the teacher or Studio Director through the Administrative Assistants at the front desk.
-Sorry, but teachers do not have time to talk between classes.

 Class attendance is important and crucial for improvement and progression and rehearsal attendance is important for developing performance skills.
 In order for us to teach your child proper dance technique and self-discipline to the best of our ability, your dancer needs to participate fully and observe the following rules: